jenskutilek/vscode-fonttools/README.md

 ## How To Build The Extension

-If you don’t want to install the extension through the VisualStudio marketplace,you can build and install it from the source code:
+If you don’t want to install the extension through the VisualStudio marketplace, you can build and install it from the source code:

 ```bash
 $ vsce package